fakela/documentation/get-started/setup-your-account.md

 If you have a GitHub account, follow these steps to use GitHub as a Single Sign-on (SSO) service for account creation.

 1. Go to the [Signup page](https://platform.mindee.com/signup).
-2. Select **sign up with Github**.
+2. Select **Sign up with Github**.
 You'll be redirected to another tab.
-3. Click on **Authorize Mindee** to allow access to your Github account.
-You'll be redirected back to the application
+3. Click on **Authorize Mindee** to allow access to your GitHub account.
+You'll be redirected back to the application once this is done.

 ![Authorize Mindee to access Github accounnt](https://files.readme.io/0867dae-Screenshot_2022-01-10_at_19.18.25.png "Authorize Mindee")